jeffscyberjournal/Wazuh-Siem/README.md

       - Remove agents Ubuntu
     - Windows installation
       - Remove agent Windows
+- Wazuh Manager Connectivity
   - Change IP agent point toward manager <!--243-->
   - Wazuh dashboard server is not responding to changes  <!--266-->
   - Check Agent Connection from Manage <!--273-->
   - Secure Syslog Configuration for pfSense → Wazuh Manager <!--356-->
   - Ensure IP is static for wazuh  <!-400-->
   - Set static Ip and Confirm DHCP is Off and Static IP is Set  <!--460-->
   - When nmcli isn’t Available or Used
 - Setup agents and manager for vulnerability scanning  <!--569-->
   - Wazuh’s vulnerability detection module reporting outdated CVEs